Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Exterior Steklov problem for an oblate spheroid

+One sees that $\{\VV_{0,n}\}$, enumerated by the index $n = 1,2,\cdots$, are the {\it left} eigenvectors of the matrix $\GG$ that correspond to the eigenvalues $1/\mu_{0,n}$.
+Truncation and numerical diagonalization of this matrix allow one to approximate $\mu_{0,n}$ and $[\VV]_{0,n}$, from which the eigenfunctions $v_{0,n}$ are obtained via Eq. (\ref{eq:vmn_expansion}).
+Note that the coefficient $[\VV_{0,n}]_{0,0}$ is evaluated via Eq. (\ref{eq:V0n_00}).

-The exterior of the disk corresponds to the limit $a = 0$ and thus thus $\zeta = 0$.
+The exterior of the disk corresponds to the limit $a = 0$.
 Since the disk has two ``faces'', it is convenient to describe any point on the top face at distance $r$ from the center by the variable $\chi = \sqrt{1-r^2}$, whereas any point on the bottom face by $\chi = - \sqrt{1-r^2}$.
 This convention naturally follows from the oblate spheroidal coordinates (see \cite{Grebenkov24} for details).
-The eigenvalues $\mu_{0n}$ of the axisymmetric eigenmodes of $\M_0^N$ are then obtained by diagonalizing the matrix
+The eigenvalues $\mu_{0,n}$ of the axially symmetric eigenfunctions of $\M_0^N$ are then obtained by diagonalizing the matrix